 department: the next level up from the regular complaints department, but

-not quite at the level of the big guns like the Financial Ombudsman Service
+not quite at the level of the Australian Financial Complaints Authority (AFCA).

 Say you've got a beef with the bank – you think you've been unfairly